camerondawkins0/job_tracker/README.md

 # job_tracker
-A web based application using Streamlit for the frontend and storing job details in a local Database using Sqliteon the backend to store data and use it to create visualizations and statistics on my job search
+A web based application using Streamlit for the frontend and storing job details in a local Database using Sqlite on the backend to store data and use it to create visualizations and statistics on my job search